-Most hard rock bands of the 60s and beyond were delving into substance use and few were had a reputation as widespread as Black Sabbath.
-Surprisingly, Dio stayed away from drugs throughout his career.
+Most hard rock bands of the '60s and beyond were delving into substance use and few had a reputation as widespread as Black Sabbath.
+Surprisingly, Dio stayed away from substances throughout his career.
 When asked by an interviewer why he chose not to partake, his answer was straightforward.

 "It was because I saw how destructive it was, and how it dulled your sensibilities and ate up your talent and your life," he said.
 In the same interview, he also spoke to the fact that he was never embroiled in any sort of rock and roll scandal, unlike many of his peers.

-"I was raised by great parents whose respect I never wanted to lose, and abusing myself was certainly not the way to keep their respect," he said.
+"I was raised by great parents whose respect I never wanted to lose," he said.